 This example takes advantage of many of the Marquee formatting features.
-It uses four Text Lines (of the 12 available).
+It uses three Text Lines.
 All the Text Lines use Margin and Padding attributes for spacing.
 They also have their own colors and fonts applied.

 You can also dock the Marquee to any of the four sides of the Media Screen (top, bottom, left, right) -- useful when you have a long text string to display.
-In the Marquee Editor, set the Border > Dock property.
+In the Marquee Style Editor, set the Marquee Location to Dock > Bottom.

 Here are some sample screen shots (resized smaller obviously to fit this page) to show the relative perspective of font sizes to an HD 1080p video full resolution screen.

-You can set Extra Large Fonts simply by typing a desired size into the Font dialog Size textbox.
+You can set Custom Font Sizes simply by typing a desired size into the Font dialog Size textbox.

-You can use the Marquee as a Full Screen Clock or Timer (Figure 8).
-The steps below will create the clock in Figure 8 using the Marquee Editor.
+The steps below will create the clock in Figure 9 using the Marquee Editor.
 You can customize the look as desired (font size, colors, screen alignment, etc).

 Create a Media Item with a black background -- go to Edit Media Item > New Media Item > New Background Screen.
 Or create a Media Item from an image file or video file.
 This will effectively serve as a background for the clock.
 You could also use an themed image as in Figure 11.